 This hike was to be one of the highlights of our Montana adventure.
-The fire lookout tower at the top of 8328′ Garnet Mountain has a 360-degree view of several surrounding mountain ranges.
-Hikers can stay there overnight, and we reserved it for one night.
-We drove 35 miles from Bozeman up the Gallatin Canyon on Highway 191 to Storm Castle Road, near the trailhead for Garnet Mountain.
-Check-in time at the lookout was in the afternoon; therefore, we did not get on the trail until early afternoon.
-Another established trail up Garnet Mountain via Rat Lake is a
+The fire lookout tower at the top of 8,328′ Garnet Mountain has a 360-degree view of several surrounding mountain ranges and hikers can stay there overnight.
+We had reserved it for one night!
+We drove up the Gallatin Canyon on Highway 191 to Storm Castle Road, which was 35 miles from Bozeman and near the western trailhead for Garnet Mountain.
+If you are closer to Rat Lake (also in Montana) another established trail to Garnet Mountain approaches from the east and takes in Rat Lake, but it is a longer hike.
+Since check-in time at the lookout was in the later afternoon, we did not need to get onto the trail until after lunch.

 The ascent from Storm Castle Road began by crossing a bridge over Storm Castle Creek, and then immediately winding steadily up and along the side of the mountain.

 Apart from the afternoon heat, we enjoyed the walk.
 A brief stop to take in the view was a welcome break.

 The higher we ascended, the better the vistas became.

 Soon we could see Highway 191 as it ran through the Gallatin Canyon.

 The trees began to thin out nearer the top, giving us more viewing opportunities.

 We soon arrived!

 A few steps from the tower was the outhouse, which was placed so that it had full mountain views through the door (if open during use, which I highly recommend!).